 If your gas pressure is too low, the ignitor or pilot light will not be able to produce an optimal amount of flames to heat your home.
 The gas pressure in a furnace will vary from 3.2 to 3.8 in. wc manifold depending on the model.
 Once our team arrives at your property, we will measure the gas pressure to confirm it’s not too high or low.
 We offer reliable furnace tune-up services in locations such as Abington, Easton, Upper Darby, Denton, Ardmore, and Dover.
 Our team will adjust the gas pressure to increase the efficiency of your furnace.

 Test the Power Switch

 The power switch for a furnace can be located on the system or on a wall.
 If you are having trouble turning your furnace on, flip the power switch to the off position.
 Please leave the switch off for a total of 2 to 5 minutes.
 Next, flip the switch to the on position and confirm if your furnace is on.
 Are you still having issues with activating your furnace?

 This is a sign of a broken power switch.
-Prior to calling a licensed contractor, perform an inspection of the front panel on your furnace to ensure it’s closed.
+Prior to calling a licensed contractor to perform a furnace tune-up or cleaning, perform an inspection of the front panel on your furnace to ensure it’s closed.
 If the access panel is partially open, this can prevent the furnace from turning on.
 Is the front panel closed on your system?
 Give our team a call by phone at (302) 367-7915 to become familiar with our furnace tune-up services.
 We will remove the defective power switch and replace it with a new switch.